jacobleesinger/BeerIsGood/README.md

 - [ ] Reviews include a Venue (Venues will be searchable)
 - [ ] Google Maps API.
 Let Users find Venues near them!
 - [ ] Beers have Styles (Styles will be searchable)
-- [ ] Multiple CSS Themes available. (dark beer/light beer, possibly based on      what styles the user rates highest)
+- [ ] Multiple Visual Themes available. (dark beer/light beer, possibly based on      what styles the user rates highest)
+- [ ] Allow Users to significantly customize their view via an edit page using jQuery UI or something similar.
 - [ ] Connect with Facebook using some API (sign up using Facebook, allow app to post to Facebook)  -- I have no idea how to do this

 [phase-one]: ./docs/phases/phase1.md